Natural gas fired combined-cycle power plant

 Benefits from the combined-cycle power plant in Maryland

 The electrical output from the project will be capable of serving approximately 500,000 homes.
 It will replace the output from the existing coal-fired power plants in the area, which are set to be decommissioned in the next few years, and help the State of Maryland to reduce electricity import.

 The combined-cycle power project is expected to generate approximately 700 construction jobs and 20 full-time jobs when it starts operation.
 It is designed to operate for approximately 40 years.

 PSEG Keys Energy Center make-up

-Siemens has been contracted to supply the project with two SGT6-5000F gas turbines, an SST-5000 steam turbine, two air-cooled SGen-1000A generators, and associated turbine instrumentation and control (I&C) systems.
-The generators are proposed to be constructed at Siemens’ Charlotte Energy Hub in North Carolina.
+Siemens has been contracted to supply the project with two SGT6-5000F gas turbines, an SST-5000 steam turbine, two air-cooled SGen-1000A generators and associated turbine instrumentation and control (I&C) systems.
+The generators are proposed to be constructed at Siemens’ Charlotte Energy Hub in North Carolina, US.

-Nitrogen oxide (NOx) emissions from the plant will be reduced as a result of the installation of low nitrogen oxide (NOx) combustors and a selective catalytic reduction (SCR) system, while an oxidation catalyst will be used to reduce carbon monoxide (CO) emissions, air-cooled condensers will be used to recycle water for cooling purposes, and an air fin-fan cooler (radiator) will be installed for cooling the equipment.
+Nitrogen oxide (NOx) emissions from the plant will be reduced as a result of the installation of low nitrogen oxide (NOx) combustors and a selective catalytic reduction (SCR) system.
+An oxidation catalyst will be used to reduce carbon monoxide (CO) emissions, while air-cooled condensers will be used to recycle water for cooling purposes and an air fin-fan cooler (radiator) will be installed for cooling the equipment.

-An associated 500kV substation and a switchyard will be constructed at the site to facilitate the interconnection.
+An associated 500kV substation and switchyard will be constructed at the site to facilitate the interconnection.

 Natural gas supply for the combined-cycle power plant